sio/homelab/README.md

-# Common configuration files for my remote servers
+# Common configuration files for my Unix-like machines
-These files are meant to be placed in ~/common.git directory on the remote server.
-Post-receive hook unpacks the files into ~/common.
+Configuration files (dotfiles) and other common files shared between my local and remote machines (mostly server-side stuff)

-When I will manage more than one server I'll consider hosting this repo elsewhere.
+These files are meant to be placed into "$HOME/common" directory on all of my Unix-like machines.
+Some kind of schedule has to be set up on each machine to fetch changes from origin repository on a regular basis.

 Creating symbolic links from appropriate places enables all or part of shared configuration.